UFResearchComputing/Linux_training/README.md

     `cp -r /data/training/LinuxCLI/molecules .`

-   1. Note the `-r` to recursively copy, since `cp` won’t copy directories by default
+   1. Note the `-r` to recursively copy, since `cp` won’t copy directories by default.
-   1. Also note the “`.`” at the end of the command to copy the molecules directory to your current location--in Linux, "`.`" is short for the current location.
+   1. Also note the “`.`” at the end of the command.
+In Linux, "`.`" is short for the current location.
        > The `molecules` folder of files is also available in this repository at `data/molecules`.
 This folder originated from the [software-carpentry Shell Training materials](https://swcarpentry.github.io/shell-novice/).

 1. Check that the copy worked: `ls`